Junior Cycle: Junior cycle framework

 The NCCA issued a new language and policy around post-primary education in Ireland.
 Each subject curriculum will be replaced by 'specifications' supported by Key Skills (6 in total) and 24 Statements of Learning.

 All subjects incorporate all six key skills, however, most subjects only incorporate some of the Statements of Learning.
 The new framework issued by the NCCA proposed the development of Short Courses; the NCCA has issued specifications for some Short Courses however, schools have the opportunity to create their own short courses that are relevant to their school community.

 Built into the specifications and short courses is a re-emphasis on literacy and numeracy.
 Student-centred learning is to the fore in these specifications along with in-class assessments and written examinations.

 Changes have been made to subject levels; under the Junior Certificate Examinations framework there were three levels, Higher, Ordinary and Foundation.
-Under the framework for Junior Cycle reforms only Irish, Maths and English will have two levels (Higher & Ordinary) all other subjects will have one 'common level'.
+Under the framework for Junior Cycle reforms, only Irish, Maths and English have two levels (Higher and Ordinary), while all other subjects have one 'common level'.

-Students can only study up to 10 subjects (under the previous Junior Certificate there was no limit).
+Students can only study up to 10 subjects; under the previous Junior Certificate there was no limit.

 A "recognised junior pupil" must undertake all the mandatory subjects and at least two of the optional subjects, except insofar as exemptions or exclusions apply.
 In certain types of schools, subjects in the optional grouping (or a selection from combinations of them) may, in fact, be mandatory, for instance, History and Geography are mandatory in certain types of schools.
 Most schools do not offer all the optional subjects but must offer all the mandatory and certain optional subjects.

-Each subject is examined at one of three levels, Higher Level (informally Honours), Ordinary Level (informally Pass), or Foundation Level.
-Foundation Level may only be taken in two subjects: Irish and Mathematics.
-All other subjects may be taken at either Ordinary or Higher Level.